YeDawa/DumpSync/docs/export.md

 ### Options

-- **-d my_database**: Specifies the name of the database you want to export.
-Replace `my_database` with the actual name of your database.
 - **-i 3600**: Sets the interval (in seconds) for the dump process.
 In this example, the interval is set to 3600 seconds (1 hour).
 You can adjust this value based on your requirements.
 - **-f /path/to/**: Indicates the file path where the dump will be saved.
 Replace `/path/to/` with the desired directory path on your system.
 - **--encrypt**: (Optional) Encrypts the dump file using AES-256 encryption.
 This option requires a password to encrypt and decrypt the dump file.